 Love astronomy?
 Already set your heart on riding to space?
 Is it even possible with a minimal budget?
 Well, trust me.
 You can call the shots without shelling tons of money.

-I’d say a telescope can bring you the ride you’re looking for.
+A telescope can bring you the ride you’re looking for.
 But why would you prefer a telescope, not binoculars?
-Let’s get it clear, a telescope offers you more magnification and far-reaching capability, whereas binocular limits to the sky.
+A telescope offers you more magnification and far-reaching capability, whereas binocular limits to the sky.

 Well, if you are puzzled to choose which one to go with, then follow me.
 In this article, I’ll show you every nitty-gritty of these telescopes while comparing them as well.
 Let’s ride.

 If you are in a rush and want to go to the store now, here’s a sneak peek comparison of both telescopes.
 Hope you will get clear ideas.

 |Dimensions||37 x 16 x 10 inches||11.02 x 32.28 x 16.73 inches|